Thiel Cadaver Facility

 - can undergo endoscopy, bronchoscopy, arthroscopy, ureteroscopy or laparoscopy, providing a high fidelity simulation experience

 They can also be used in imaging studies, where X-ray, CT, MRI and ultrasound all offer a highly realistic experience.
-We accept around 90 donations per year, and at any one time, have approximately 200 Thiel cadavers.
+We accept around 90 donations per year, and have approximately 200 Thiel cadavers at any one time.

 We also work closely with the School of Medicine at Ninewells Hospital in Dundee.